-More than anything, this quarantine has been a validation of our conversion to a polyamorous lifestyle (which was almost exactly a year ago, as of this writing).
-It’s not so much that one day we decided to be poly as it was a realization that we were poly.
+More than anything, this quarantine has been a validation of our conversion to polyamory (which was almost exactly a year ago, as of this writing).
+But it’s not so much that one day we decided to be poly as it was a realization that we were poly.

 Neither of us had a close-knit friend group in our late teens and early twenties.
 The types of intimate relationships that we’ve cultivated in the last year are the ones that we craved back then but didn’t know how to pursue, or perhaps even more complicatedly, didn’t have the language to be able to express desire for.